Grandoreiro virus removal guide

-Grandoreiro is the name of a malicious software that is categorized as a banking Trojan.
-Cyber criminals attempt to infect computers with software of this type so they generate revenue by misusing information that programs like Grandoreiro are designed to steal.
-Trojans of this type steal banking-related information, which means their victims are exposed at risk of monetary loss.
-If a computer is infected with Grandoreiro (or any other malicious program), then it should be uninstalled/removed immediately.
+Grandoreiro is the name of malicious software, a banking Trojan written in the Delphi programming language.
+It targets users in Brazil, Mexico, Spain and Peru.
+Cyber criminals attempt to infect computers with software of this type to generate revenue by misusing information stolen by programs such as Grandoreiro.
+These Trojans steal banking-related information, and thus victims are exposed to risk of monetary loss.
+If your computer is infected with Grandoreiro (or other malicious programs), uninstall/remove it immediately.

-Typically, banking Trojans are designed to steal information such as login credentials (logins, passwords), account numbers, credit card details, and other confidential information stored or processed through various online banking systems.
-Cyber criminals misuse stolen information to generate revenue by making fraudulent purchases, transactions, selling it to third parties and in other ways.
-In one way or another, they misuse those details for financial gain, they attempt to generate as much revenue as possible.
-In most cases victims of banking Trojans like Grandoreiro suffer a monetary loss, experience problems related to online privacy, become victims of identity theft and other serious problems.
-If there is a reason to believe that Grandoreiro is already installed on the operating system, then this malicious software should be removed from it as soon as possible.
+Typically, banking Trojans steal information such as login credentials (logins, passwords), account numbers, credit card details, and other confidential information stored or processed through various online banking systems.
+Cyber criminals misuse stolen information to generate revenue by making fraudulent purchases and transactions, selling it to third parties and in other ways.
+They misuse the details specifically for financial gain and attempt to generate as much revenue as possible.
+In most cases, victims of banking Trojans such as Grandoreiro suffer a monetary loss, experience problems relating to online privacy, become victims of identity theft and are at risk of other serious problems.
+If you believe that Grandoreiro is already installed on the operating system, remove this malicious software immediately.

 |Name||Grandoreiro banking trojan|